HeartSquared/playground/src/frontend-challenge/README.md

 - Loch ness image isn't relevant.
 Would not commit normally.
 - Stories are added as a representation of visual regression tests.
+- Styles not finessed.
+- Naming is hard.